AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     >[!NOTE]
     >
-    >Audiences available in the list originate either from your Campaign V8 instance or from Adobe Experience Platform if the Destination / Sources integration has been implemented on your instance.
+    >Audiences available in the list originate either from your Campaign V8 instance or from Adobe Experience Platform if the Destination / Sources integration has been configured on your instance.
+    >
+    >The Destination / Sources integration allows you to send Experience Platform segments to Adobe Campaign, and to send Campaign delivery and tracking logs over to Adobe Experience Platform.
+[Learn how work with Campaign and Adobe Experience Platform](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aep.html)

-1. Once your audience has been selected, you can edit its rule if necessary.
+1. Once your audience has been selected, you can refine the target using additional rules.

     You can also set a control group to analyse the behavior of the email recipients compared to the behavior of profiles which were not targeted.
 [Learn how to work with control groups](../audience/control-group.md)